junxit/us-congress-bills-110/derived/amendments.md

 ### 42 U.S.C. § 4852c

-> by striking “Not later than” and inserting “(a) In general.—Not later than”; and—
+> by striking “Not later than” and inserting “(a) In general.—Not later than”; and

 | | |
 |---|---|